What is Brexit?

 - The citizens of the UK who live in Estonia can continue living here on the basis of a valid ID card.
 The family members of UK citizens who are citizens of third countries can stay in Estonia on the basis of their current residence permits.
 UK citizens and their family members who live in Estonia or arrive in Estonia before the end of the transition period do not have to start applying for a new basis to stay in Estonia (e.g. a residence permit) provided for in the Withdrawal Agreement.

-- We’re planning to start issuing the new document for the right of residence in Estonia in autumn 2020.
+- We plan to start issuing a new document certifying the right of residence in Estonia due to the withdrawal agreement from the beginning of 2021.

 - Communication from the UK Government to EU citizens residing in the UK